-Here are some example projects of famous row houses, inspired by Mies van der Rohe and De Carlo, together with architectural features, descriptions and project files ready for you to download.
+Here are some example of famous apartment building plans, inspired by Mies van der Rohe and De Carlo, together with architectural features, descriptions and project files ready for you to download.

-This Focus insight on building typologies continues with the analysis of some famous row houses designed by great architects such as Mies van der Rohe and De Carlo.
+This Focus insight on building typologies continues with the analysis of some famous apartment building plans designed by great architects such as Mies van der Rohe and De Carlo.

-We will explore row houses in more details and reproduce the projects BIM model and DWG CAD drawings which you can even download…
+We will explore apartment buildings in more details and reproduce the projects BIM model and DWG CAD drawings which you can even download…

 In this article: